NativeScript/nativescript-plugin-seed/.github/issue_template.md

 ### Please, tell us how to recreate the issue in as much detail as possible.
 Describe the steps to reproduce it.

 ### Is there any code involved?
+Please provide any of the following:
- - provide a code example to recreate the problem
+ - code example to recreate the problem in [NativeScript Playground](https://play.nativescript.org/)
+ - code sample in the issue
- - (EVEN BETTER) provide a .zip with application or refer to a repository with application where the problem is reproducible.
+ - .zip with application or refer to a repository with application where the problem is reproducible.